MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-localization.md

 ## <a name="local-functionality"></a>Local Functionality

-To learn about the local functionality for each country, choose the related link:
+To learn about the local functionality for each country/region, choose the related link:

 | Region | Country | More information |
 | --- | --- |--- |